 The linear weighted Kappa statistic was calculated using Microsoft Excel (Version 14.5.5) for the GOSLON scores to determine the intra-rater agreement and inter-rater reliability (Table 1).
 The strength of agreement was determined using the scale in Table 2, which was adapted from Landis and Koch.18

-Available digital lateral cephalometric radiographs taken at 18 years of age (N=38) were imported into Dolphin Imaging (Version 11.9, Release Build 24) where a comprehensive list of commonly applied landmarks were indicated by one operator (MW).
-From these indicated landmarks the software calculated inter-landmark Euclidean distances, angles and ratios of cephalometric variables consistent with those reported by Daskal-ogiannakis as ‘objective’ measures of the need for orthognathic surgery.
+Available digital lateral cephalometric radiographs taken at age 18 (N=38) were imported into Dolphin Imaging (Version 11.9, Release Build 24) where a comprehensive list of commonly applied landmarks were indicated by one operator (MW).
+From these indicated landmarks the software calculated inter-landmark Euclidean distances, angles and ratios of cephalometric variables consistent with those reported by Daskalogiannakis as ‘objective’ measures of the need for orthognathic surgery.

-- ANB angle of -3 degrees or lower;
+- ANB angle of -3 degrees or lower

-- Harvold unit difference (CoGn-CoSn) of 34 mm or larger; and
+- Harvold unit difference (CoGn-CoSn) of 34 mm or larger and

 - Wits appraisal result of 25 mm or lower (B-point ahead of A-point).19

 Our protocol for UCLP patients includes presurgical orthopedics to narrow the alveolar cleft and improve symmetry of the alar bases.
 A passive plate and external strapping were used.
 Lip and primary palate repair was performed at a mean age of 3.4 months (SD 1.0).
-The lip repair was Tennison-Randall repair in sixty one patients (92.4%), Millard repair in five patients (7.6%).
+The lip repair was Tennison-Randall repair in 61 patients (92.4%), Millard repair in five patients (7.6%).
 Palate repair was performed at a mean age of 8.9 months (SD 3.2).
 Hard palate closure utilised Veau, Wardill-Kilner or von Langenbeck flaps.
-Alveolar bone grafts were subsequently performed in sixty two patients (94%) at a mean age of 10.4 years (SD 1.0).
+Alveolar bone grafts were subsequently performed in 62 patients (94%) at a mean age of 10.4 years (SD 1.0).

-The GOSLON Yardstick scoring showed good intra-rater agreement and inter-rater reliability (Tables 1 and 2).
+The GOSLON yardstick scoring showed good intra-rater agreement and inter-rater reliability (tables 1 and 2).

-|Weighted Kappa||95% Confidence Intervals|
+|Weighted Kappa||95% confidence intervals|

-|Kappa Statistic (k)||Strength of Agreement|
+|Kappa statistic (k)||Strength of agreement|

 |Clinical referrals||Yes||No||Diff P-value||Sig P<0.05||Total cohort|